word-sys/puls/README.md

 Built with Rust, PULS allows you to quickly identify resource-intensive applications on the dashboard, and then instantly dive into a **Detailed Process View** to inspect the full command, user, environment variables, and more.

-For reliability, PULS also features a **Safe Mode** (`--safe`), a lightweight diagnostic mode that ensures you can still analyze processes even when your system is under heavy load.
+For reliability, PULS also features a **Safe Mode** (`--safe`), a lightweight diagnostic mode that ensures you can still analyze processes even when your system is under heavy load or if you have a low-end system.

 ![PULS Screenshot](https://raw.githubusercontent.com/word-sys/puls/main/screenshot.png)
 ---